Bas de Gaay Fortman: Career after politics

 De Gaay Fortman also served as correspondent in the Netherlands for several development programs, such as the United Nations Development Program and the European Commission's.

-In 2002 he became professor of Political Economy of Human Rights at the University of Utrecht.
+In 2002 he became professor of Political Economy of Human Rights at the Utrecht University.
 He is the only chair in Political Economy of Human Rights in the world.
 Until 2005, he taught his trademark class "Political Economy of Human Rights", which was part of the Master in Conflict Studies at University of Utrecht.
 In this class, the majority of the readings used are his own unpublished works.
 In 2002 he also became a member of the permanent committee for Development Cooperation of the Advisory Council for International Questions of the Minister of Foreign Affairs.
 Since 2003 he has been the vice-president of the Prins Claus Chair of the University of Utrecht and the ISS.
 From 2003 to 2004 he was the Msgr Willy Onclin Professor of Comparative Canon Law at the Catholic University of Louvain.

 His research interests focus on the political economy of law, human rights and jurisprudence and political economy of conflict and collective violence.

-De Gaay Fortman has written and edited many books on Development Cooperation and many other subjects including: "Help we're developed" in 1978, "The Art of Ivory turning" in 1979, "New Progress" in 1984, "The Small path between Power and Morale" in 1989, "Internal Conflicts, Security and Development" in 1997, "God and Goods.
-Global Economy in a Civilizational Perspective" in 1998, "Globalization and Its New Divides: Malcontents, Recipes and Reform" in 2003, and "From Warfare to Welfare.
-Human Security in a Southern African Context" in 2004.
+De Gaay Fortman has written and edited many books on Development Cooperation and many other subjects including: Help we're developed in 1978, The Art of Ivory turning in 1979, New Progress in 1984, The Small path between Power and Morale in 1989, Internal Conflicts, Security and Development in 1997, God and Goods.
+Global Economy in a Civilizational Perspective in 1998, Globalization and Its New Divides: Malcontents, Recipes and Reform in 2003, and From Warfare to Welfare.
+Human Security in a Southern African Context in 2004.

 Political views

 As a devoted human rights activist, De Gaay Fortman has championed the idea that every human being has human dignity which is meant to convey an idea of absolute and inherent worth.
-He outlined the necessary preconditions for broad respect of human dignity through his "Golden Triangle of Human Dignity".
+He outlined the necessary preconditions for broad respect for human dignity through his "Golden Triangle of Human Dignity".
 Each corner of the triangle houses one of the three manifestations of human dignity: human security, human rights, and human development.

-Miscellaneous facts
+Private life

-De Gaay Fortman adheres to the reformed religion;

-He is a member of the de Gaay Fortman family.
-His father was Gaius de Gaay Fortman, a prominent Dutch politician.
-Coincidentally his father served as Minister of Home Affairs, while B. de Gaay Fortman served as member of the House of Representatives.
-After 1977 both W.F. and B. de Gaay Fortman served as members of the Senate together, but representing different political parties;
+De Gaay Fortman adheres to the reformed religion.
+He is a member of the De Gaay Fortman family.
+His father was Gaius de Gaay Fortman, a prominent Dutch politician who served as Minister of the Interior.
+W. F. and B. de Gaay Fortman served as members of the Senate together, but representing different political parties.

-De Gaay Fortman speaks fluent Dutch, French, English, German, Chewa, Spanish and Afrikaans;

 De Gaay Fortman is a well travelled man.
 As a member of parliament, international observer, researcher or visiting professor, he has visited a lot of countries in South America, Africa and Asia focusing on Zambia and Malawi.
+In addition to Dutch, he is fluent in French, English, German, Chewa, Spanish and Afrikaans.